OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/eb.md

 ---
 title: eb
-description: This page provides documentation on how to use the OpenBBTerminal's 'eb' function in cryptocurrency due diligence.
+description: "This page provides documentation on how to use the OpenBBTerminal's 'eb'" function in cryptocurrency due diligence.
 Users can return and plot the total amount of coins held on exchange addresses in Python - an essential tool for data analysis in the crypto market.